Wassasin/shopper-hivemind/README.md

 Usage: ./shopper-hivemind [options]

 General options:
   -h [ --help ]          display this message
-  -c [ --cache ]        generate cache files,  if they do not exist yet -p [ --clear-cache ]  clears cache files (will ask for confirmation) -t [ --debug ]        use small debug subset, for code testing purposes -f [ --force ]        will never ask confirmation, answer [YES] to everything -d [ --datadir ] arg  specify in which directory to search for the data files
+  -c [ --cache ]         generate cache files,  if they do not exist yet -p [ --clear-cache ]   clears cache files (will ask for confirmation) -t [ --debug ]         use small debug subset, for code testing purposes -f [ --force ]         will never ask confirmation, answer [YES] to
+                         everything
+  -d [ --datadir ] arg   specify in which directory to search for the data
-                        (default ./data)
+                         files (default ./data)
+  -a [ --algorithm ] arg {svm, linear} (defaults to svm)

 ```

 Dependencies